don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 This section defines the survival strategies for "Sovereign Life-Line Services."
 The goal is a **120-second RTO (Recovery Time Objective)** for identity and critical data access during a home-base outage.

-### 7.1 The Ghost Mirror (VPS) Specifications
+### 7.1 The Remote (VPS) Failover Node Specifications
-The Ghost Mirror is a geographically distant, hardened node acting as a "Warm Standby."
+The Remote Failover Node is a geographically distant, hardened node acting as a "Warm Standby."
 To support the duplication of identity, financial, and medical document services, it must meet these minimums:
 * **Compute:** 4 vCPU / 6GB RAM.
 * **Storage:** 100GB NVMe (Primary OS + High-Priority Life-Line snapshots).
 * **Network:** 10TB Monthly Bandwidth / 1Gbps Port.